a01650552/styleguide/REACT.md

 Follow this guide in React in addition to the JavaScript and TypeScript style guides.

+- **Use React Hooks whenever possible as an alternative to React.Component.**
+> Why?
+Hooks are easier to understand, easier to reuse, and shorter.
+[Take the time to read the guide](https://reactjs.org/docs/hooks-intro.html), and once you have I recommend using them for all new components.
+You aren't required to port existing components to hooks.
+If you're making a massive controller-style component (like ThreadPage, IndexPage), stick with classes, but otherwise go for hooks.

-- **Never bind event listeners in the constructor.
+- **When using React.Component, never bind event listeners in the constructor.
 Use arrow method syntax instead.**
 > Why?
 Unnecessary boilerplate is bad.
 ```javascript
 openModal = () => {